 Bride took a deep breath before breaking into the deathly silence.
 Now or never, she thought.
-"I'm pregnant," she said in a voice calm but strong.

-She looked straight ahead at the tops of trees bordering analyzing the river to nowhere.
+"I'm pregnant," she said in a clear calm voice.
+She looked straight ahead at the well-traveled road of dirt and gravel.
 "What did you say?"
 Booker's voice cracked.